renebohne/renebohne.github.io/_posts/2016-04-24-fashionhackday.markdown

 This event connects the most forward thinking Fashion Designers and Technologists.
 It is taking place in Berlin, April 29 – May 1, 2016

 # Our group
-Our group will create a dress that visualizes brain waves.
+Our group is called FASTECH and will create a dress that visualizes brain waves.
 We will use bluetooth technology and advanced microcontrollers.

 The team members are:
 * Bernardo Noisy Pig Santarelli